Church of St John of the Collachium: Physical description

 The historian Sofia Zoitou has characterised the architecture and contents of the Church of St John as "eloquently articulat[ing] the Knights' political and religious essence".
-It was built in the Gothic style, 48–50 m in length and 15–18 m in breadth.
+It was built in the Gothic style, 48–50 m long and 15–18 m wide.
 It was constructed as a three-aisled rectangular basilica: its transept was around 25 m long, its central nave was 6.9 m in width, and the south aisle 4.15 m wide.
 The transept and sanctuary were covered with four ribbed vaults: the roof of the aisles was made of timber, while the nave was roofed with a coffered barrel vault.
 Between the aisles were arcades, with pointed arches and a total of eight granite columns, spolia reused from an ancient building: the columns' capitals were carved in the classical Corinthian and Doric orders, and one of their bases had an inscription in Ancient Greek.